 2. Potential Impacts: This section will discuss potential impacts to the Sparta Brook, adjacent properties, proposed drainage patterns, stormwater quality and quantity control during construction and operational phases, and peak discharge rates for the required NYSDEC design storm events of the 1-year, 10-year, 25-year and 100-year storms.
 The review will include proposed drainage facilities and treatment methods to be used to treat runoff, maintenance of proposed facilities, and any additional proposed stormwater management practices.
+This section will also consider the impact of tree removal on the site's ability to capture stormwater.
 The section will discuss letters the Project Sponsor received from NYSDEC and the US Army Corps of Engineers (USACE) indicating no significant adverse impact from the Proposed Project.
 Any unavoidable impacts will also be discussed.
+This section will also discuss the potential for thermal pollution and runoff along with heat island impacts based on a letter, dated August 15, 2022, from LaBella Associates submitted to the Village addressing concerns about the heat island and thermal impacts.
+This section will also include a discussion of impacts from the ongoing maintenance of the solar system infrastructure.
+It will address any potential for ground or surface water contamination associated with the cleaning of panels or other routine maintenance.
 3. Mitigation: This section will describe mitigation measures to minimize any significant adverse impacts from stormwater quantity and quality.
 The Village will evaluate the SWPPP.
 This section should include a discussion of the implementation of stormwater control measures, and sediment and erosion control measures.
+This section will include development of an Operations and Maintenance Manual for stormwater control measures and improve a provision for the means of continual inspection and maintenance of such measures.